emmamosinyan/micro-physics-game/README.md

 You can follow the steps below to run the app.

-- Download the raw file from this GitHub repository.
-- Extract the files
+- Clone the repository
-- Go to 'micro-physics-game-main' folder
+- Go to 'micro-physics-game' folder
 - Open the HTML file named 'game-canvas'